Azure/Avere/docs/config_tuning.md

 ## Cluster tuning

-Because of the diverse software and hardware environments used with the Avere cluster, and differing customer requirements, many VvFXT clusters can benefit from customized performance settings.
+Because of the diverse software and hardware environments used with the Avere cluster, and differing customer requirements, many vFXT clusters can benefit from customized performance settings.
 This step is typically done in conjunction with an Avere Systems representative, since it involves configuring some features that are not accessible in the Avere Control Panel.

 The VDBench utlity can be helfpul in generating I/O workloads to test a vFXT cluster.
 Read [Measuring vFXT Performance](vdbench.md) to learn more.